irchelp/irchelp.github.io/documents/_content/pages/irchelp/misc/unixhelp.md

+---
+title: Using Linux (and other Unix-like systems) from the command line
+author: irchelp.org staff
+---

 # Using Linux (and other Unix-like systems) from the command line

 While many Linux (and other Unix-like) systems will have a graphical user interface, or GUI, the most efficient way to use the system remains the command line interface, or CLI.